Seagate/cortx/doc/community-build/docker/cortx-all/README.md

     ```

 7. Clone [cortx-re](https://github.com/Seagate/cortx-re) repository using below commands,

     ```
     git clone https://github.com/Seagate/cortx-re && cd cortx-re/docker/cortx-deploy/
     ```

-    - If you run build.sh by $HOSTNAME then here we need change docker-compose.yml and add below extra_hosts in that docker compose for all the services like below.
+    - We need to add extra_hosts parameter in docker-compose.yml for all the services to run build.sh using $HOSTNAME as below
     ```
     extra_hosts:
       - "yourhostname: ipaddress_of_server"